phpMussel/phpMussel/_docs/readme.en.md

 Please refer to the "HOW TO INSTALL (FOR CLI)" section of this README file.

-Be aware that, although future versions of phpMussel should support other systems, at this time, phpMussel CLI mode support is only optimised for use on Windows-based system (you can, of course, try it on other systems, but I can't guarantee it'll work as intended).
+Be aware that, although future versions of phpMussel should support other systems, at this time, phpMussel CLI mode support is only optimised for use on Windows-based systems (you can, of course, try it on other systems, but I can't guarantee it'll work as intended).

-Also be aware that phpMussel is not the functional equivalent of a complete anti-virus suite, and unlike conventional anti-virus suites, doesn't monitor active memory or detect viruses on-the-fly!
-It'll only detect viruses contained by those specific files that you explicitly tell it to scan.
+Also be aware that phpMussel is an *on-demand* scanner; It is *NOT* an *on-access* scanner (other than for file uploads, at the time of upload), and unlike conventional anti-virus suites, doesn't monitor active memory!
+It'll only detect viruses contained by file uploads, and by those specific files that you explicitly tell it to scan.

 ---